 HIV Among Pregnant Women, Infants and Children in the United States

 Advances in HIV research, prevention, and treatment have made it possible for many women living with HIV to give birth without transmitting the virus to their babies.
-HIV infections through perinatal transmission have declined by more than 90% since the early 1990s, while the number of HIV-infected women giving birth has increased.
-Today, if a woman takes HIV medicines exactly as prescribed throughout pregnancy, labor, and delivery, and provides HIV medicines to her baby for 4-6 weeks, the risk of transmitting HIV can be 1% or less.
+The annual number of HIV infections through perinatal transmission have declined by more than 90% since the early 1990s.
+Today, if a woman takes HIV medicines as prescribed throughout pregnancy, labor and delivery, and provides HIV medicines to her baby for 4-6 weeks, the risk of transmitting HIV can be 1% or less.
 In some cases, a Cesarean delivery can also prevent HIV transmission.
 After delivery, a mother can prevent transmitting HIV to her baby by not breastfeeding and not pre-chewing her baby's food.
 For babies living with HIV, starting treatment early is important because the disease can progress more rapidly in children than adults.
 Providing ART early can help children with perinatal HIV live longer, healthier lives.

 - Approximately 8,500 women living with HIV give birth annually (based on an estimate from 2006, the most recent available).

 Living With HIV

 - Pregnant women with HIV may not know they are infected.
 CDC recommends HIV testing for all women as part of routine prenatal care.
 According to CDC research, more women take the prenatal HIV test if the opt-out approach is used.
-Opt-out prenatal HIV testing means that a pregnant woman is told she will be given an HIV test as part of routine prenatal care unless she opts out and chooses not to have the test.
+Opt-out prenatal HIV testing means that a pregnant woman is told she will be given an HIV test as part of routine prenatal care unless she opts out, i.e., chooses not to have the test.
 In some parts of the country where HIV among women is more common, CDC recommends a second test during the third trimester of pregnancy.
 In 2016, the American Medical Association created a new Common Procedural Terminology (CPT) code that includes HIV testing in the Obstetric Panel allowing prenatal care providers to order just one panel inclusive of many standard serologic tests for pregnant women.

-- Visit their health care provider regularly and take HIV medicines (antiretroviral treatment, or ART) for their own health if they think they might want to become pregnant.
+- Visit their health care provider regularly and take HIV medicines (antiretroviral treatment, or ART) as directed for their own health if they think they might want to become pregnant.

 - When pregnant, take HIV medicines the right way every day throughout the pregnancy, labor, and delivery.